What funding stream is right for your business?

 Invoice Finance is an excellent way of improving cashflow, to ensure you pay employees and suppliers on time.
 Typically, this type of business finance is taken by business owners who face extended payment terms from their customers and need access to additional working capital.
 By unlocking up to 90% of unpaid invoices, businesses can receive the cash injection they need, rather than waiting for customers to settle their debts in full.

-- Factoring: This is a way of unlocking cash flow by raising up to 90% of the gross value of unpaid invoices.
+- Invoice Factoring: This is a way of unlocking cash flow by raising up to 90% of the gross value of unpaid invoices.
 In addition to generating additional working capital, using a factoring service can reduce business expenditure by outsourcing credit control.
 Here, the Invoice Finance company will support your business with credit control services, contacting debtors on your behalf and collecting payments.

 - Invoice Discounting: This facility provides a similar level of funding but allows you to maintain the customer relationship and credit control, rather than outsourcing that responsibility to the Invoice Finance provider.